France's Hollande in diplomatic test with Obama

 Hollande has also expressed reservations about France's 2008 decision under Sarkozy to rejoin NATO's integrated military command, from which Charles de Gaulle withdrew France in 1966.

-"Afghanistan and review of the anti-missile defense system shield will be the priority," said a diplomatic source close to the new president.
+"Afghanistan and review of the anti-missile defence system shield will be the priority," said a diplomatic source close to the new president.

 The violence in Syria and a new round of Iran nuclear talks beginning on May 23 in Baghdad will also provide Hollande with a chance to outline his views on those issues.